typelevel/Laika/docs/migration-guide-0.12.md

   based on the `ConfigDecoder` type class that is also used for the new Config API
 * Named body parts have been replaced by the more flexible Separator Directives, see [Separated Body] for details
-* The built-in helpers for mapping directive parts with different arities has been replaced by cats `mapN`
+* The built-in helper for mapping directive parts with different arity has been replaced by cats `mapN`

 Before